Mandelbroetchen/Weavish/README.md

 ```
 Which is the recommanded way to write in Weavish.

+## Indirect

 ## Matrix Representation
-We assign priorities to each role except the subjects
+We assign priorities to each role.

 |Name | Literal | Priority
 |-|-|-|